bookingactivities/booking-activities/readme.txt

 = 1.7.7 =
 * Fix - Add to cart on event click didn't work on WC product pages
+* Fix - The event specified in URL was not selected by default on admin Bookings page
+* Fix - Primary data were not displayed in booking list (on responsive views) for bookings made with WC

 = 1.7.6 - 2019/06/25 =
 * Tweak - Allow to filter the booking lists by "payment_status"